boldlink/terraform-aws-cloudtrail/README.md

 ## Usage
 **Note:**
 - These examples use the latest version of this module
 - Release `1.3.0` brings breaking changes.
-One has to provide S3 bucket as well as AWS KMS key and both of these should be correctly configured.
+One has to provide a well configured S3 bucket with the required bucket policy.
+If a AWS CMK key is used it should also be correctly configured.
 Check examples for more.

 ```hcl
 module "minimum" {